-As a result, Korean Air's fuel surcharge will decrease by approximately 25%, ranging from a minimum of 46,400 won to a maximum of 344,000 won for one-way tickets.
-In June, the surcharge was between 61,500 won and 451,500 won.
+As a result, Korean Air's fuel surcharge will decrease by approximately 25%, with one-way fees ranging from a minimum of 46,400 won to a maximum of 344,000 won.
+In June, the one-way surcharge was between 61,500 won and 451,500 won.

-Asiana Airlines is also expected to lower its July fuel surcharge to a minimum of 48,500 won, down 29% from June's 68,000 won.
+Asiana Airlines is also expected to lower its July fuel surcharge by 29%, with the minimum one-way fee set at 48,500 won, down from 68,000 won in June.
 The maximum surcharge will drop from 382,800 won in June to 275,800 won in July, a decrease of about 28%.

 * This article has been translated by AI.